deanbot/ps-gametime/README.md

 1. Review [Requirements](#Requirements) and [Install](#Install).
 2. Learn how to use [Game Time](./ABOUT.md).
 3. Launch `gametime` from a terminal.
+Use arrow keys and on-screen prompts to navigate.

 _Productivity ensues._